-Capability Code: a one-octet unsigned binary integer which indicates the type of "Next-Hop Capability" advertised and unambiguously identifies an individual capability.
+Capability Code: a two-octets unsigned binary integer which indicates the type of "Next-Hop Capability" advertised and unambiguously identifies an individual capability.

-Capability Length: a one-octet unsigned binary integer which indicates the length, in octets, of the Capability Value field.
-A length of 0 indicates that no Capability Value Field is present.
+Capability Length: a two-octets unsigned binary integer which indicates the length, in octets, of the Capability Value field.
+A length of 0 indicates that no Capability Value field is present.

-Capability Value: a variable-length field from 0 to 255 octets.
+Capability Value: a variable-length field.
 It is interpreted according to the value of the Capability Code.